 What truly sets the cruise apart, though, is that thanks to the intimate size of the ship, guests will have the chance to mingle with the McEnroes and hear their stories.
 Those who opt for the higher-level cabins and packages (starting with the Superstar Suite, at $54,9900 per person, up to the Player’s Suite, at $84,990 per person) will also enjoy VIP access to the pros during private lunches, dinners, zodiac rides or cocktail parties, while guests of the top three suites will even get the chance to face the brothers on the court during a five-minute doubles rally.

-The sailing, which coincides with the height of whale watching season in the Southern Ocean, will culminate on St. George Island, where, on March 1, the McEnroes will square off on a regulation sized Sports Court that’s being constructed exclusively for this once in a lifetime “Antarctica Open” event.
+The sailing, which coincides with the height of whale watching season in the Southern Ocean, will culminate on St. George Island, where the McEnroes will square off on a regulation sized Sports Court that’s being constructed exclusively for this once in a lifetime “Antarctica Open” event.
 (Due to regulations on how many travelers can land in Antarctica at a time, spectators will be separated into two rotating groups.)

 “I have always wanted to explore the amazing landscapes of Antarctica and how could I miss out on playing the first ever pro tennis match there against my own brother?”
 Patrick McEnroe said in a statement.
 “I can only promise one thing: A McEnroe will win.”